Southeastern Business Ethics Lecture to feature one of Time Magazine's Persons of the Year

 HAMMOND – Best-selling author, consultant and internationally recognized speaker

-on ethical leadership and coporate governance best practices Cynthia Cooper will be
+on ethical leadership and corporate governance best practices Cynthia Cooper will

 sponsored by the College of Business.
 Cooper was named one of Time Magazine’s Persons